rpcavaco/disruptivego04/PITCHME.md

 ```
 ---

-#### A REST API example
+### A REST API example

 Let's expand the previous example to build a very simple REST API.

 <small>It would be nicer if we achieve some server persistence for information items bouncing from client to server and back.</small>

-We'll use here Redis an in memory key valur store very easy to use.
+We'll use here Redis, an in memory key-value store very easy to use.

 ---?image=assets/img/redis_downloads.png&position=bottom 20px right 100px&size=auto 35%